-The School is required to check whether staff who carry out "teaching work" are prohibited from doing so.
-The School uses the Teaching Regulation Agency Teacher Services system to check whether successful applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the Teaching Regulation Agency.

-In addition the School asks all shortlisted applicants to declare whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency or other equivalent body in the UK.
+- 7.1.
+The School is required to check whether staff who carry out 'teaching work' are prohibited from doing so.
+The School uses the Teaching Regulation Agency Teacher Services system to check whether successful applicants are the subject of a prohibition, or interim prohibition, order issued by a professional conduct panel on behalf of the Teaching Regulation Agency. - 7.2.
+In addition the School asks all shortlisted applicants to declare whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency, or other equivalent body in the UK. - 7.3.
 Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body), whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.

-The School applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012, which state that the following activities amount to "teaching work":

-- planning and preparing lessons and courses for pupils - delivering lessons to pupils - assessing the development, progress and attainment of pupils; and - reporting on the development, progress and attainment of pupils.

-The above activities do not amount to "teaching work" if they are supervised by a qualified teacher or other person nominated by the Head.
-If in any doubt or if the applicant has taught previously, or may teach in future, the check will be undertaken, including for sports coaches.
+- 7.4.
+The School applies the definition of 'teaching work' set out in the Teachers' Disciplinary (England) Regulations 2012 which states that the following activities amount to 'teaching work': - planning and preparing lessons and courses for pupils; - delivering lessons to pupils; - assessing the development, progress and attainment of pupils; and - reporting on the development, progress and attainment of pupils. - 7.5.
+The above activities do not amount to 'teaching work' if they are supervised by a qualified teacher or other person nominated by the relevant school's Head.
+If in any doubt, or if the applicant has taught previously, or may teach in future, the check will be undertaken, including for sports coaches.

-4.5 Prohibition from management check
+8. Prohibition from management check

-The School is required to check whether any applicant for a management position is subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a section 128 direction).

-The School will carry out checks for section 128 directions when appointing applicants into management positions from both outside the School and by internal promotion.

-This check applies to appointments to the following positions made on or after 12 August 2015:

-- Head - teaching posts on the senior leadership team - teaching posts which carry a departmental head role; and - support staff posts on the senior leadership team

-The School will assess on a case by case basis whether the check should be carried out when appointments are made to teaching and support staff roles which carry additional responsibilities.

-All individuals who are appointed to the governing body will be subject to a section 128 direction check.
+- 8.1.
+The School is required to check whether any applicant for a management position is subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a section 128 direction). - 8.2.
+The School will carry out checks for section 128 directions when appointing applicants into management positions from both outside the School and, for appointments from May 2018, by internal promotion. - 8.3.
+This check applies to appointments to the following positions made on or after 12 August 2015: - Head; - teaching posts on the senior leadership team; - teaching posts which carry a departmental head role; and - support staff posts on the senior leadership team. - 8.4.
+The School will assess on a case by case basis whether the check should be carried out when appointments are made to teaching and support staff roles which carry additional responsibilities. - 8.5.
+All individuals who are appointed to the governing body will be subject to a section 128 direction check. - 8.6.
 The relevant information is contained in the enhanced DBS disclosure certificate (which the School obtains for all posts at the School that amount to regulated activity).
-It can also be obtained through the Teaching Regulation Agency Teacher Services system.
-The School will use either, or both, methods to obtain this information.

-In addition the School asks all shortlisted applicants to declare whether they have ever been the subject of a referral to the Department for Education, or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school.
+It can also be obtained through the Employer Access Online service.
+The School will use either, or both, methods to obtain this information. - 8.7.
+In addition, the School asks all shortlisted applicants to declare whether they have ever been the subject of a referral to the Department for Education, or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school.